 Trouble is that Charlie Brown doesn’t actually know how to cook.
 So with the help of Snoopy, he serves a dubious feast of popcorn, buttered toast, jelly beans, ice cream sundaes, and pretzel sticks.
 Top-notch dining it isn’t, but the day isn’t solely about the food, but rather feeling grateful for the friends and family the gang — and, in turn, the viewers — have in their lives.

-This heartfelt message has endeared A Charlie Brown Thanksgiving to audiences for 44 years now, and it will remain a delicious holiday favorite until the end of time.
+This heartfelt message has endeared A Charlie Brown Thanksgiving to audiences for nearly 50 years now, and it will remain a delicious holiday favorite until the end of time.

 Good Grief!
 A Charlie Brown Thanksgiving is truly something to be grateful for.